Let’s write a Haskell Language Server plugin

 return (imports, minimalImports)

-The function generateLens implements the last piece of the algorithm, step 4, producing a code lens for an import statement that lacks an import list.
-Note how the code lens includes an ImportCommandParams value that contains a workspace edit that rewrites the import statement, as expected by our command provider.
+The function generateLens implements step 4 of the algorithm, producing a code lens for an import statement that lacks an import list.
+The code lens includes an ImportCommandParams value containing a workspace edit that rewrites the import statement, as our command provider expects.

 -- | Given an import declaration, generate a code lens unless it has an explicit import list